 As is very often the case, Longines has asked ETA to produce a calibre for its exclusive use.
 It is called L899.2, and it is a far cheaper way to have something on a par with an in-house movement.
 The company is adamant about being called a factory, not manufacture and as such, no one would have complained if the calibre had been sourced from an existing ETA model.
 In this way, the watch rises a step above other industrial brands of the Swatch Group (and the competitors too).

 The only precise data we have so far about the calibre is that it has a power reserve of 64 hours, which leads me to think it is a variation of the L888 we have seen, for instance, in the new – and cool – HydroConquest, which you can see here live.
 In this instance, then we have a balance wheel that runs at 25,200 alt/hour.
 The L899.2 is well-decorated with a snailed finish on the mainplate, circular graining on the bridges and an oscillating weight with Côtes de Genève and the logo of the brand cut out in the centre.

 Depending on the country, the Longines 1832 Moon Phase should already be in the shops – or just about to arrive.
 Following the announcement of a watch, it’s a good policy for a brand to follow through with a watch on the market.
 That’s a basic principle of sales planning, a lesson most company managers seem to have missed.

-The Longines 1832 Moon Phase comes with a brown alligator strap and steel buckle, and a price in the neighbourhood of EUR 2,000.
-There will be a quartz version with a 34mm case and a price of EUR 1,260.
+The Longines 1832 Moon Phase comes with a brown alligator strap and steel buckle, and a price of CHF 2,030.
 I’m pretty sure the 1832 Collection will fare well in the market.
 For more information, please visit www.longines.com.

 All photos by Santiago Tejedor – horasyminutos.com